 If you wanted to be fairly uncharitable you could argue that A New Hope is basically Akiro Kurosawa's The Hidden Fortress set on Dune.

 Spice Up Your Life

-Lucas's first version of Princess Leia was not fleeing from the Empire with the stolen plans for the Death Star but rather, holding a cargo of the drug ‘melange' spice…the later script noted Han Solo smuggled of spice…
+Lucas' first version of Princess Leia was not fleeing from the Empire with the stolen plans for the Death Star, but rather holding a cargo of a drug with that name (which would have been very similar to “melange” from Dune).
+The later script noted Han Solo smuggled some of it.

 Here's a Comparison of Some Direct Lifts and Inspirations

 Dune's Influence on a New Hope

 - Princess Leia's name is arguably inspired by Princess Alia.

 - Star Wars features a dry desert planet called Tatooine.
 Do you remember what kind of planet Arrakis was in Dune?
 “I don't like sand…“

 - The Jawa Sandcrawler was possibly inspired by the mining vehicles Arrakins used.
 We're iffy on this connection.

 - The Skywalker family were moisture farmers in a similar manner to the “dew collectors.”